xrombik/Driver/README.md

 driver in Windows 8 64 bit and later, you have to rebuild *.dll and *.sys files yourself.
 This package provide sources and project files to build in Visual Studio 6, and Visual Studio 2005.

+Check Visual Studio project settings, they are may be incomplete.